kostyafarber/sydneyhouseprices-dashboard/README.md

 A small project that visualises the median selling prices of Sydney properties in a choropleth map using Plotly.
 The data used for this project was found [here](https://www.kaggle.com/mihirhalai/sydney-house-prices/activity>) on Kaggle.

+I encourage you to use the binder link so you can actually play around with the code instead of just seeing a HTML page.
+It takes quite a long while to load so hang in there if you'd like to interact with the code!

 # Motivation